Use case

 Last updated: 2026-05-30.

 InferAll facts on this page are drawn from this site and the gateway running at api.inferall.ai.
-Model availability on the NVIDIA NIM-hosted free tier may shift as upstream hosts change their roster.
+Model availability on NVIDIA NIM may shift as upstream hosts change their roster.
 Specifics change.
 Have a correction?
 Email contact@kindly.fyi.